Slow Cooker Butternut Squash Soup

 - 1/2 cup canned (unsweetened) coconut milk

-- (optional garnishes: extra coconut milk and a sprinkle of cayenne pepper (or smoked paprika)
+- optional garnishes: extra coconut milk and a sprinkle of cayenne pepper (or smoked paprika)

 Add vegetable stock, garlic, carrot, apple, butternut squash, sage, onion, salt, pepper, cayenne, cinnamon and nutmeg to a slow cooker.
 Toss to combine.

 Cook for 6-8 hours on low, or 3-4 hours on high, or until the squash is completely tender and mashes easily with a fork.
 Remove and discard the sage.
 Stir in the coconut milk.